jmincs/AlgoCoach/README.md

 ### 🧪 Remote Python Workspace
 - Auto-generated starter code, parameters, tests, and canonical solution.
-- Executes inside the `judge-python` Docker container—no Pyodide hacks.
+- Executes via a dedicated runner microservice that shells into warm `judge-python` containers.
 - Captures stdout/stderr, compares your output to the reference, and shows per-case diffs.
 - Dedicated stdout panel + per-test stdout snippets for quick inspection.